Savin Rock Amusement Park: Early History

+Peak Popularity and Expansion

 By 1919, the park, now called Savin Rock Amusement Park, was attracting 1.2 million visitors each year.
 Liberty Pier was added to the park in 1922 and it brought a new roller coaster, The Devil, and a funhouse, Bluebeard’s Castle.
 The pier was destroyed in a fire in 1932.

 The Rock also had an array of funhouses.
 Noah’s Ark funhouse was decorated with Noah and his family on the deck, while the inside was filled with shaker boards and startling animal stunts.
 A Death Valley patented PTC funhouse was built on Beach Street, however its skull and cross bone façade was replaced with a Laffing Sal.
 Inside it is a swinging bridge a, a stretch of floor covered by a pillow, and a tilt room.
 Another funhouse was Bluebeard’s Castle which used Bluebeard’s mouth as an entrance and exit; it included “two tilt room, a floor with rollers, and lots of air holes.
 The stunts were plywood cutouts of Bluebeard and his gang…”

 Inside the White City was a movie theater, The Orpheum Theater, which was open all year round was owned by Doc Dewaltop from 1913 until it was destroyed by a fire in 1921.
 Jimmie’s Restaurant started out as Jimmie’s Hotdog Stand.
 It was famous for its split-top hotdogs.